 Ghost in the Shell

 Something about cyberpunk gives a buzz unlike anything else in science fiction.
 I’m not sure what it is and the only answer that comes to mind is generational.
 Cyberpunk really exploded when I was a young adolescent, playing a lot of computer games, dabbling in pre-internet BBS culture, and planning on attending Rice University before getting a job at Origin Systems.
 (Yes, this is doofy.
-To make it worse, that dream was updated to “co-own a jazz coffe shop in Seattle” in later years.
+To make it worse, that dream was updated to “co-own a jazz coffee shop in Seattle” in later years.
 Now I live in the Northwest and work for a certain IT behemoth, so no telling what any of this says about me.)
-I’m not sure that a baby boomer felt the same about Neuromancer, or any of the younger crowd would get that “just over the technology horizon” sense of excitement that William Gibson and his crowd could generate.
-To us though, watching the dawn of the Information Age while we read about hackers, cyberspace, AI was intoxicating.
+I’m not sure that baby boomers felt the same about Neuromancer, or any of the younger crowd would get that “just over the technology horizon” sense of excitement that William Gibson and his crowd could generate.
+To us though, watching the dawn of the Information Age while we read about hackers, cyberspace, or AI, this stuff was dizzingly intoxicating.
 (For a fun counterview, read the second paragraph of this post by Jo Walton.
 As much as I like her articles, we have very few tastes in common.)

 Shiro’s Ghost in the Shell is hardly the first shot fired in the cyberpunk revolution, but the manga was published in 1989, just four years after Neuromancer.
 The film adaptation in 1995 helped usher in a Second Wave of sorts, characterized by anime, The Matrix, and some other stuff.
 (I’m not nearly the expert I should be about this, so apologies for being shallow and/or vague.
 I have, however, read Shockwave Rider, so I’m no poser.)
 This article will address both the original manga and anime, but not sequels, follow-ups, or hangers-on.
 Shiro was already in the manga/anime pantheon for Appleseed (unseen, but on my list) when he took a break to create Ghost in the Shell.
 Oshii Mamoru directed the movie adaptation; he too is no lightweight in the anime world, so there were some heavy hitters lined up for this tale.
 As a final note, the English title, “Ghost in the Shell,” bears no resenblence to the Japanese title, “攻殻機動隊 Kōkaku Kidōtai,” or roughly “Armored Riot Police Squad.”
 It is much cooler, which is not something that happens often.